jon-wong-sutd/git-lessons/git-lesson.md

 <span class="git-red">|</span>     Just testing.
 We want to see Git Objects.
 <span class="git-red">|</span>     We should be seeing Commits, Trees and Blobs.
 <span class="git-red">|</span>
-{% include git-log/ch.html commit-id=first-commit %}
+{% include git-log/ch.html commit-id=first-commit class="first-commit" %}
   Author: Author A <a@c.com>
   Date:   {{ first-commit-date }}